j-keck/sclib/README.md

 #####for own types

-  - define your type and the typeclass for serialization / deserialization
+  - define your types and the typeclass instances for serialization / deserialization

 ```scala
 case class C(a: String, b: List[Int], c: Either[Int, String])